Email subscription form header

 #8.
 Add new inexpensive decor or kitchenware

 Does the house need some sprucing up?
 A few inexpensive ideas include replacing old glasses, silverware, dishes, and coffee cups.
 I like to use all white and then add placemats and decor for each season.
 Plant some new flowers near your entrance, replace an old welcome mat, add a wreath to the front door, buy new candles, and add fresh flowers to each room.
-If you chose to buy new candles, this candle warmer lamp is a perfect inexpensive home decor addition.
+If you choose to buy new candles, this candle warmer lamp is a perfect inexpensive home decor addition.

 #9.
 Keep allergic guests away from pets